raphaelm/django-hierarkey/docs/quickstart.rst

 Attach a storage to a single models
 -----------------------------------

-As a simple first example, we will attach a storage object to a single model.
+As a first example, we will attach a storage object to a single model.
 For example, you could use this to store settings for every user.
 If you want to use the hierarchical features of hierarkey, just skip to the next example.